“Depression, even the most severe cases, can be treated.

 If you think you have depression, it may be in your best interest to choose to talk to your health care provider about this urgently.

-In Depression In Women: 5 Things You Should Know – 1.
-Depression Is A Real Medical Condition: Most People With Depression Need Treatment To Feel Better the NIMH explain:
+In Depression In Women: 4 Things To Know – 1.
+Depression Is A Medical Condition the NIMH explain:

 In Find A Mental Health Professional: What Are Mental Health Professional Services?
 Finding the Right Professional for You the (Australian) Beyondblue note: